 Spend 1-2 Weeks Going Through the Task on your Own

-If you fail to understand the task you are delegating, how will you know if your worker is qualified?
+If you fail to understand the task you are delegating, how will you know if a worker is qualified?
 How will you know she is doing a good job?
 How will you know if he is spending too much or too little time on the specific task?
-While you certainly do not have to become an expert, you should know the basic ins and outs of everything you delegate to employees or virtual teams.
+While you certainly do not have to become an expert, you should know the basic ins and outs of everything you delegate to both local hires and virtual workers.

 Create a Set System and Process for the Task

 Systems and processes allow us to perform work efficiently and with high quality.
 They also allow us, as business owners, the flexibility of hiring assistants and managing them easily.
 When you spend the time to set up a system or process before you delegate the task, a new worker (and your company) will benefit in the future.
 Not only will the worker be set up for success in the new role, but you will be able to easily replace that worker with a new one if necessary with little impact to your business.

 Systems and processes do not have to be complex or require a lot of time to create.
 In fact, the best systems are actually the simplest.
 And you don’t have to reinvent the wheel either – many systems and processes are already available for many common tasks.
 From computer software to online platforms, the options are endless.
 Depending on your specific business, you may need marketing systems, distribution systems, inventory systems, research and development processes, customer support systems and more.
 As you learn how to delegate, you will find that systems and processes are essential.
 They will help automate and streamline your business, thus creating more free time for you and less work time for workers.
 It will also allow you to easily keep tabs on the performance of your business through this task and the performance of the worker.
 Don’t be afraid of trying something new.
 You can always evaluate and tweak later on as necessary.